edgeyoda/example-standalone-inferencing-zephyr-nRF-internal-temp-sensor/README.md

 # Edge Impulse Example: stand-alone inferencing (Zephyr) with nRF internal (die) temp sensor support

 This is a modified version of the Edge Impulse stand-alone inferencing (Zephyr) example with nRF internal (die) temp sensor support.
-See the documentation at [Running your impulse locally (Zephyr)](https://docs.edgeimpulse.com/docs/running-your-impulse-locally-zephyr).
+See the documentation at [Running your impulse locally (Zephyr)](https://docs.edgeimpulse.com/docs/running-your-impulse-locally-zephyr) to make sure your development environment is setup correctly before attempting to build and run this example.

 ## Tested on